 A healthy mom often means a healthy baby.
 But according to one study, the number of pregnant moms with chronic high blood pressure is on the rise.
 Chronic high blood pressure, or hypertension, is a condition in which the force of blood pushing against the blood vessel walls is too high.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Data from the U.S. Centers for Disease Control and Prevention (CDC), shows 1 in 3 American adults has high blood pressure.

 “What we’re seeing is more and more people have chronic hypertension before they’re even pregnant,” says Salena Zanotti, MD, who did not take part in the study.
 “There was an almost 6% rise per year in people with chronic hypertension during the study.”

 Why high blood pressure is even worse for pregnant people

 Uncontrolled hypertension greatly increases a person’s risk for heart disease and stroke – but the risks are even higher for pregnant moms.

 Dr. Zanotti says chronic hypertension, at the start of pregnancy, increases a woman’s risk of developing preeclampsia – a severe and significant disease that is harmful for both mom and baby.

-“The important thing for women to also realize – if you have high blood pressure and you’re pregnant and develop more blood pressure problems – it affects you down the road too,” says Dr. Zanotti.
+“The important thing for them to also realize – if you have high blood pressure and you’re pregnant and develop more blood pressure problems – it affects you down the road too,” says Dr. Zanotti.
 “It increases your risk of stroke and heart attack 10, 20 even 30 years down the road.”